cmertz/logstash_rails/README.md

 ## Usage

-Given that you have a logging infrastructure with Logstash and Redis setup, you have to add an initialzier to your rails app.
+**LogstashRails.config** takes a redis connection, the redis key for the list to push to and a flag that enables to catch all events (i.e. /.\*/)

-A mininal Initializer looks like
+The most basic configuration looks like
     LogstashRails.config(Redis.connect)

-This will connect to the redis server on 127.0.0.1:6379 and push all events that can be handled by LogstashRails to the redis list with key 'logstash'.
+This will connect to the redis server on localhost, use 'logstash' (default) as key for the redis list to push to and subscribe to all events.

-If you need to send to a different Redis server, just specify so in **Redis.connect**.
+A more complete example would look like

+if Rails.env.production?
+  redis = Redis.new('1.2.3.4', '12345')
+  LogstashRails.config(redis, 'my_key', false)
+  LogstashRails.subscribe('process_action.action_controller')
+end

+## TODO

+* extend README
+* add formatter for more events (e.g. actionmailer, actionview, ...)
+* write log entry in case we cannot push to redis
+* add doc task to Rakefile